vtexdocs/help-center-content/docs/tutorials/en/how-does-the-search-context-on-website-folders-operate.md

 ---
-title: How does the Search Context work?
+title: 'How does the Search Context work?'
 id: tutorials_543
 status: DRAFT
 createdAt: 2017-04-27T22:01:57.778Z